alexhunsley/complib-show-music-score-ratio/README.md

 ![Complib screenshot without plugin showing just the usual Music score](images/complib_default.png)

-With the plugin installed, when sorting by MusicScore, the Music column shows (and sorts) the ratio; the music score is now shown in brackets:
+With the plugin installed, when sorting by MusicScore, the Music column shows (and sorts by) the ratio; the music score is now shown in brackets:

 ![Complib screenshot without plugin showing just the usual Music score](images/complib_music_ratio_plugin_sorted_by_ratio.png)